Demystifying the shoulder in yoga and shoulder pain

 Classical impingement syndrome is typically caused by overhead movements of the shoulder girdle and shoulder joint itself.
 Those are movements like a tennis serve, or the action of painting.
 I don’t think it’s likely that reaching our arms over our heads as we do in sun salutations would cause this.
 In theory, that movement could exacerbate an underlying condition that contributes to impingement syndrome, however.
 What’s more likely is that you come to yoga with impingement syndrome and it affects your ability to perform certain yoga postures.

 The repetitive (typically overhead, but not necessarily) movement at the shoulder joint leads to general inflammation of the tendons where they run under the acromion process of the scapula.
 The inflammation can cause a couple of additional effects.
 The formation of bone spurs, bursitis, or even rotator cuff tears are possible.

 In the case of bone spurs, what most commonly happens is that there is a small bony growth underneath the acromion process.
 Bony growths are more common in areas of inflammation.
 Recall that during abduction the head of the humerus eventually bumps into the acromion.
-If you have a bony growth there it could restrict movement, and due to inflammation and pressure, cause pain.
+If you have a bony growth there it could restrict movement.
+Due to inflammation and pressure, it could also cause pain.

 The shoulder joint in yoga

 There are many places where the shoulder joints are relevant to our yoga practice.
 Probably the two most common places for questions to come up about the shoulders in yoga are chaturanga and arm balances.
 This makes sense as in these two types of postures we ask a lot of the shoulder girdle because we ask it to bear weight.
 While it is certainly possible for us to bear weight in our hands, either instead of our feet (like arm balances), or in addition to our feet (chaturanga), our body has to make some compensations in order to make that happen.